siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 # 10. Charge as Circulation

-Electric charge is the far-field projection of conserved topological
+Electric charge is the exterior reading of conserved topological
-winding: a $1/r^2$ intensity falloff that results from a fixed total circulation spread over an expanding sphere.
+winding: the torus's $(m,n)$ circulation sustains a divergence-free exterior continuation that appears on growing enclosing shells as matched inward and outward normal-to-shell currents whose magnitude falls as $1/r^2$.

 In source-free Maxwell dynamics, $\nabla \cdot \mathbf{E} = 0$ everywhere.
 No electric field lines originate or terminate.
 Yet we observe a $1/r^2$